north-road/slyr/docs/user_guide/tools.md

 2. In the `Input QGS file`, browse to the location of the *.qgz* file.
 3. Under `Destination APRX project file`, set the location of the *.aprx* file.

+> Current limitations with geopackages
-warnings: Warning: Rail Stations: Converting .gpkg layers is not yet fully supported, layer path has been replaced with a dummy shapefile path
+>   `warnings: Warning: Rail Stations: Converting .gpkg layers is not yet fully supported, layer path has been replaced with a dummy shapefile path`
+> In ArcGIS Pro, this will require each layer to be repathed.
+However, if you undertake this in the `Map view`, the style will be lost.
+> To keep a layer's style, use the `Update Data Sources' tool in the `Catalog` view

 > This tool is available only with the SLYR full licence.
 ***